Skip to content

 The Senate shall be constituted as follows:

-1. Ex Officio Members.
+1. Ex Officio Members

-1. Administrative Officers: The following administrative officers shall be ex officio members of the Senate:
+The following administrative officers shall be ex officio members of the Senate:

 2. Each dean, or an associate or assistant dean designated as a dean's representative.
 Each dean or a dean's designee shall have full rights of discussion and making motions on matters directly associated with the dean's college or administrative responsibility, but, except for the two voting deans as described below, not the right to vote.

-3. University Staff.
 One representative from the University of Utah Staff Council (UUSC), selected annually by the organization, shall be an ex officio member of the Senate, with full rights of discussion and making motions on matters directly associated with the responsibilities of staff employees, but not the right to vote.

-2. Elected Members with Voting Rights.
+2. Elected Members with Voting Rights

 1. Tenure-line and Career-line Faculty Representatives.